Will he go or not? Hong Kong awaits word on Xi Jinping visit - NewsBreak

 Xi's government has emphasized the city's integration into the “Greater Bay Area” encompassing much of mainland China's manufacturing and technological bases in Guangdong province, and his message will likely focus in that direction rather than looking at past events, Lo said.

-Having dealt with political opposition in Hong Kong, Xi will turn next to the task of unifying with the self-governing island of Taiwan, a close U.S.-ally which China claims as its own territory, Lo said.
-The sides split amid civil war in 1949 and China routinely flies military aircraft into the island's air defense identification zone to pressure it against taking steps toward formal independence.
+Having dealt with political opposition in Hong Kong, Xi will turn next to the task of annexing the self-governing island democracy of Taiwan, a close U.S.-ally which China claims as its own territory, Lo said.

-China says it wants to bring the sides together through peaceful means, but does not rule out the use of force to achieve that goal.

 “So half way to 2047, this visit is particularly significant," Lo said.
 “The positive overtone will be extremely important because we can expect Beijing to turn to Taiwan, to appeal for some kind of dialogue."